 Develop new coping skills.
 Deep breathing, muscle relaxation, meditation, body scanning and guided imagery are powerful mindfulness techniques for de-stressing your body and brain.
 In a recent UCLA study, participants who learned and practiced mindfulness for just 5 minutes a day over 3-weeks significantly reduced their stress.
 They also experienced an increase in life satisfaction, mastery of their environment and more positive relationships with others.

 Ready to find relief?
 Read about our Stress Management Programs and schedule a free discovery call today.
+Serving out of Manhattan, NY and available everywhere with online services.
 Learn how personal coaching can help alleviate stress and restore ease, balance, joy and wellbeing to your family life.